Is Verizon 5G Home Internet good?

 Verizon 5G Home Internet is affordable, uncapped data, and user friendly.
 I have not had a problem with the network locking up or going down.
 It is easy to connect my devices to the modem.
 Outstanding!

-Verizon 5G Home Internet customer in Maryland
+How well does Verizon 5G Home Internet work?

 Verizon 5G Home Internet features great deals, free equipment